 1. The complete application package submitted for consideration must include the following forms and documents:

 a.
-Completed Business Façade Improvement Grant Program application;
+Completed Business Façade Improvement Grant Program application form;

 b.
 Business Façade Improvement Grant Program "Agreement" bearing the signatures of all building owners and any current business tenants with a designated storefront.